Requirements for Graduation

 -

 General distribution.
 At least 12 semester credits of study in the divisions of humanities, sciences, and social studies as defined at Grinnell College, with no more than eight divisional credits counted to come from any one academic department, and completion of at least one science course with a laboratory experience.
 A letter grade will be required in courses used to satisfy distribution requirements for election to Phi Beta Kappa, except for courses only offered S/D/F. Courses accepted as transfer credits by the Office of the Registrar may be used to satisfy distribution requirements, even though no letter grade appears on the student’s transcript for these courses.
 In any case, only courses designated to one of the three academic divisions by the Office of the Registrar will count toward the distribution requirements.
 For courses cross-listed in two or more divisions the student should ensure that the course is designated to the desired division on his or her transcript.
-Academic skills courses (including writing lab, math lab) do not count toward satisfying divisional requirements.
+Academic skills courses (including writing, reading, and speaking center and math lab) do not count toward satisfying divisional requirements.

 Advanced Placement (AP) and transfer credits may be used to satisfy any eligibility requirement, provided that the Office of the Registrar has determined them to be equivalent to the relevant courses at Grinnell.
 A maximum of four AP credits may be used to satisfy the distribution requirement in each division.
 The student is responsible for ensuring that the appropriate credits are listed on the Grinnell transcript.